TCitH- and VOLEitH-based Signatures from Restricted Decoding: Introduction

-The TCitH framework~\cite{feneuil2025threshold} instantiates the MPCitH paradigm with an $\ell$-out-of-$n$ threshold secret sharing.
+\textbf{TCitH and VOLEitH.} The TCitH framework~\cite{feneuil2025threshold} instantiates the MPCitH paradigm with an $\ell$-out-of-$n$ threshold secret sharing.
 Alternatively, the TCitH framework may be described in the Polynomial Interactive Oracle Proofs (PIOP) formalism, as presented in~\cite{feneuil2024piop}.
 This formalism also encompasses the VOLEitH framework, originally introduced as a technique to compile VOLE-based zero-knowledge protocols into publicly verifiable protocols, from which signatures can be obtained via the Fiat--Shamir transform \cite{C:BBDKOR23}.
-Using the TCitH and VOLEitH frameworks, performant signatures can be obtained from various hardness assumptions, in particular from coding theory.
-Submissions to the NIST competition utilize Hamming-metric \cite{NISTPQC-ADD-R2:SDitH24} and rank-metric decoding problems \cite{NISTPQC-ADD-R2:MIRATH24,NISTPQC-ADD-R2:RYDE24}, as well as the permuted kernel problem~\cite{NISTPQC-ADD-R2:PERK24}.